MattDEV02/Covid-19-DashBoard-ITA-DEXMA-/README.md

 The layout is responsive.

-Try to hover all the elements of the Web-App !
+Try to hover over the items of the Web-App !

 ### Languages , Framworks , Libraries , Tools used: